 In the beginning, He vigorously opposed the creation of Pakistan.
-But, later, became a true Pakistani and Islamist.
-It is saying that changing came to his personality after the relationships with Hazrat Qudratullah Shahab.
+But, later, they became true Pakistani and Islamists.
+It says that his personality changed after his relationship with Hazrat Qudratullah Shahab.
 He was much impressed with the thoughts, teaching, and nature of Qudratullah.

 Mufti also compiled his biographies like Shahab Nama with the name of Ali Pur Ka Aili and Alkh Nagri.
-Alkh Nagri is the story of a lover how opposed the social taboos of the time.
-While Alkh Nagri is the later part of his autobiography, this book described mysticism, Sufism, and thoughts of Mufti.
+Alkh Nagri is the story of a lover who opposed the time’s social taboos.
+While Alkh Nagri is later in his autobiography, this book describes Mufti’s mysticism, Sufism, and thoughts.

-Many people asked the grave of Mumtaz Mufti.
-Mumtaz Mufti was passed away on 27 October 1995 in Islamabad.
-He buried in Islamabad grave.
+Many people asked about the grave of Mumtaz Mufti.
+Mumtaz Mufti passed away on 27 October 1995 in Islamabad.
+He was buried in Islamabad’s grave.

 He got the award of Sitara-e-Imtiaz (1986) and Munshi Premchand in 1989.
-In 2013, Pakistan Post Office also issued a stamped ticket in honor of the legend writer of Urdu.
+In 2013, Pakistan Post Office also issued a stamped ticket in honor of the legendary writer of Urdu.

-The following books and Ph.D. thesis wrote on the life and biography of Mufti.
+The following books and Ph.D. thesis are written on the life and biography of Mufti.

 - Mumtaz Mufti- Hawal o Asaar by Dr. Robina Rafiq